Welcome to the Georgian College Financial Aid office

 Your success matters to us

 We recognize that postsecondary education is an investment in your future and that paying for your education can be costly, stressful and lead to less time spent on your studies.
 We offer a variety of services to help you meet your financial responsibilities, including OSAP and related programs, bursaries and emergency funding.
 We also act as liaisons with the National Student Loan Service Centre and the Student Financial Assistance Branch.

-Deposit options and payment deadlines are listed on your Georgian College invoice.
-OSAP funding is not available to cover the deposit.
-For more information about tuition deadlines, fees and registration please visit Tuition and Related Fees
+Tuition deposit options and payment deadlines are listed on your Georgian College invoice.
+OSAP funding is not available to cover the tuition deposit.
+Learn more about tuition deadlines and fees.

 Need help paying for school?
 Check out the Ontario Student Assistance Program (OSAP).
 OSAP provides assistance through loans and grants based on your calculated financial need.

-The purpose of OSAP is to supplement, not to replace, the financial resources the student (and/or his/her family, if applicable) is expected to contribute.
-OSAP is not intended to meet all educational and living costs.
+The purpose of OSAP is to supplement, not to replace, the financial resources you (and/or your family, if applicable) are expected to contribute.
+OSAP is not intended to meet all your educational and living costs.
 Planning, saving and budgeting is your key to success.

 Canadian Citizens, permanent residents and protected persons who are residents of Ontario.

 When applying for OSAP please have the following available:

 - Date you last attended high school on a full-time basis